React Development Tutorial #1 – Introduction

 There are many boilerplates and libraries to get started with React development.
-Building boilerplate by yourself is very hard and programmers spend a lot of time on it, so sometimes it’s easier to contact an experienced React development company.
+Building a boilerplate by yourself is very hard and programmers spend a lot of time on it, so sometimes it’s easier to contact an experienced React js agency.
 Facebook created a special command to build the app in an easy way.
-The create-react-app command provides a canonical manner for initiating a new React app for programmers who want to have benefits from more complex setup but don’t want to deal with the configuration.
+The create-react-app command provides a canonical manner for initiating a new React app for programmers who want to have benefited from a more complex setup but don’t want to deal with the configuration.

 Installing Create-React-App and creating the first app

 In this React tutorial, the first step is to install create-react-app globally via node/npm or yarn.
 Please run this command in the terminal:

 When the installation is over and the terminal doesn’t show us any errors, we can make our first React application.
 Go to the folder with your projects and type this in the terminal:

 $ create-react-app shopping_app